Placement Center FAQ for Seekers and Organizations

 Q: Can I walk into the Placement Center and meet a variety of employers?

-A: No. The Placement Center is not a job fair.
+A: The Placement Center is not a job fair.
 Employers and job seekers make appointments via phone or email to meet for interviews during the conference.
 All Placement Center applicants will be given the opportunity to attend an "open house" format with the organizations participating in Placement Center at the beginning of the conference (further details will be provided), but other than this time, presence in the interviewing area is restricted to those conducting interviews.
 An un-registered job seeker may not attempt to use the Placement Center.

 Q: I have an interview scheduled at the conference.
 Now what?